Lirity/Lirity/README.md

 ### 🌟 About Me

+- 🥸 Committed to becoming an independent developer
 - 💪 Started fitness journey in March 2022
 - ⚽ Football enthusiast and Manchester City Supporter
 - 🎵 Devotedfan of Sakanaction, attended the SAKANAQUARIUM 2024 "Turn"